viking-saver/windows-itpro-docs/windows/deployment/do/mcc-enterprise-deploy.md

     :::image type="content" source="./images/ent-mcc-create-cache-failed.png" alt-text="Screenshot of a failed cache deployment due to an incorrect location.":::

-### Create an Connected Cache node in Azure
+### Create a Connected Cache node in Azure

-Creating an Connected Cache node is a multi-step process and the first step is to access the Connected Cache early preview management portal.
+Creating a Connected Cache node is a multi-step process and the first step is to access the Connected Cache early preview management portal.

 1. After the successful resource creation, select  **Go to resource**.
 1. Under **Cache Node Management** section on the leftmost panel, select **Cache Nodes**.